Arryn Zech

 Arryn Zech (born October 4, 1990) is an American voice actress.
-She is best known for voicing Blake Belladonna in the animated web series RWBY and Dr. Emily Grey in the Halo machinina series Red vs. Blue.
+She is best known for voicing Blake Belladonna in the animated web series RWBY, Dr. Emily Grey in the Halo machinina series Red vs. Blue, and Black Swan from Honkai: Star Rail.

 Early life

-Zech was born in Rota, Andalusia, Spain.
+Zech was born on October 4, 1990, in Rota, Andalusia, Spain.
 She began acting in a New Braunfels theater in A Bug's Life production and working in local theater.
 She attended North East School of Arts in San Antonio, Texas, a musical theater school.
 She revealed, in a 2023 interview, that she considered going to law school, but decided to become an actress instead.

 She later graduated with a Bachelor's Degree in Journalism from the University of Texas at Austin, concentrating in copy editing and design.
 While there she worked at the student-run television station, TSTV, as a writer, host, and actress.